jeswin/ssb-scuttlekit/README.md

 ## Creating a client

-Include the scuttlekit-client library to a web page for easy access to the ScuttleKit SDK.
+Include the scuttlekit-client library on a web page for easy access to the ScuttleKit SDK.
-You can either add scuttlekit-client with a script tag, or download from npm.
+You can either add scuttlekit-client with a script tag, or download via npm if you're using a build system.

 ```bash
 # Either install via yarn/npm or include a <script> tag
 yarn add scuttlekit-client
 ```

 Start ScuttleKit on page load.
-If the app is not registered, the SDK will redirect the browser to a ScuttleKit hosted page where the user can choose to grant required permissions.
+If the app is not registered, the SDK will redirect the browser to a ScuttleKit hosted page (on port 1103) where the user can choose to grant requested permissions.
 After granting permissions (or denying them), the browser is redirected to a callback url with a token.
 The sdk will store the token in local storage for long term use, and is sent with every request made to the ScuttleKit server.

 During registration, the schema for the database needs to be provided to ScuttleKit.
 The schema defines primary keys and foreign keys as well.
 Primary keys will always be GUIDs.